 Anyway, my friend wanted me to bring my art supplies, she wanted to paint; she wanted to help herself heal through creating art.
 So I brought some canvases, some paints and brushes and a pochade box.
-Armed with my MSDS (Material Safety Data Sheets) that are quickly downloadable from the Golden and Liquitex websites, I was ready to travel.
-With my art gear neatly packed into a rolling backpack, off I flew to the east coast, having no idea what to expect upon arriving…
+Armed with my MSDS (Material Safety Data Sheets) that are quickly downloadable from the Golden and Liquitex websites, I was ready to board a plane with all my paints in tow.
+All art gear was neatly packed into a rolling backpack, and off I flew to the east coast, having no idea what to expect upon arriving…

 Armed with all the positive energy I could muster

 I was greeted by my friend at the front door, she looked pretty good I thought… considering.

 I hadn’t seen her since we left the east coast (almost 2 years), the hardest part was not being able to give her a hug, since germs are a ‘no-no’.
 Anyways, for the first few days I cooked, I cleaned and kept track of her medication, dosage and times.
 After a few days she felt well enough to attempt some painting.
 We did an acrylic pour just to loosen up, using her fave colors blue and green.

 I really thought we were going to paint on the canvases I brought, until she says to me “Deb, I want to paint on my wall”!